 Diabetes is classified into three types: Type 1 in which no insulin is produced; Type 2 is characterized by insufficient insulin production or improper function of insulin produced by the body, and Gestational Diabetes, an often temporary condition developed by women during pregnancy.
 Type 2 diabetes is conversely related to an unhealthy life style.

 Risk factors for Type 2 diabetes include: age, being overweight, genetic predisposition, and a reduction in physical activity.
 Although diabetes affects all ethnic groups, statistics show that Hispanics and African American populations are exposed to an especially high risk of developing the disease.
 The rates of Type 2 diabetes steadily increase with age (1 of 4 seniors above the age of 65 is affected by the condition.)
 79 million Americans have pre-diabetes and are at risk of developing the full condition.
 This is truly an epidemic across our nation.

-How can I partner with Island Doctors to help me manage my condition and or reduce my risk?
+How can Island Doctors help me manage this condition (diabetes)?

 Early detection and diagnosis is key in reducing the risk and effectively treating diabetes.
 It is important to remember that a healthy lifestyle focusing on appropriate diet and exercise constitutes the foundation for diabetes prevention and treatment.
 Oral medications and insulin injections take over when these steps are insufficient to maintain healthy glucose and insulin levels.